-Homework: The lectures will not cover all of what is in the presentations.
-Students are expected to (i) review each presentation before next class, and (ii) study and learn all material in the presentations that has not been covered in class.
+Homework: The lectures will include more detail than, as well as the logic of, what is in the presentations.
+Students are expected to (i) review each presentation before next class, and (ii) study and learn all material in the presentations that has been covered in class.
+(Use your notes.)
 This counts as homework.
 Textbook reading and internet search (usually Wikipedia) is needed for this.
 Note: it is possible to pass the course for students who do not do this additional studying, but achieving an A or B grade will not really possible without it.